The F.U.'s: Straw Dogs

-After the release of the third F.U.’s album, the band had begun to take a more aggressive rock direction, favoring “punk” without the label of “hardcore.”
+After the release of the third FUs album, the band had begun to take a more aggressive rock direction, favoring "punk" without the label of "hardcore."
 The changes were taken further when the band changed its name to Straw Dogs, with guitarist Steve Martin and drummer Chris "Bones" Jones added to the line-up.
 As Straw Dogs, the band released an EP followed by two albums.
 Drummer Jones died in a car crash the day after the debut Straw Dogs LP was released.
 The EP and first LP, Straw Dogs and We Are Not Amused, respectively, were released on the Restless/Enigma label.
 The third album Your Own Worst Nightmare was released by Lone Wolf Records, an independent label from Toronto.
 European re-releases came from German label, Lost and Found Records, some of which were authorised by the band.

 Reissues and reunions

-The F.U.'s material was re-released on Classy Records and then on Taang!
+The FUs material was re-released on Classy Records and then on Taang!
 Records.
 In 2002 Reflex/Wolfpack Records re-released both Kill For Christ and My America on one LP.

 John Sox reintroduced the music of FUs and Straw Dogs by forming the band Payload! in 2006 with Richie Rich, Bobby Frankenheim (who later joined the reunited DYS), Jack Snyder currently of Wrought Iron Hex, and Mick Stunt, currently of the West Coast band, The Stuntmen.
 When approached by Katie Goldman of Gallery East to participate in an upcoming documentary called xxx ALL AGES xxx Sox decided to reunite all of the original members with members of Payload! to form the first hardcore supergroup for lack of a better term.
 Sharing the stage for a live show (as mentioned in the press release) at Club Lido in Revere were, Sox, Grimes, Furapples, Maestri, Rich, and Stunt.

-The FUs performed a reunion show in the Boston area on August 29, 2010 along with fellow Boston pioneer hardcore punk bands DYS, Jerry's Kids, and Gang Green as well as New York City's Antidote.
+The FUs performed a reunion show in the Boston area on August 29, 2010, along with fellow Boston pioneer hardcore punk bands DYS, Jerry's Kids, and Gang Green as well as New York City's Antidote.
 The show was in support of xxx ALL AGES xxx, a documentary about the original hardcore punk scene in Boston in the early 1980s, being produced in association with Stone Films NYC.

 The reunited band has followed the Club Lido show with gigs in New England, and returned to the studio to record a song for a compilation called Cashing in on Christmas Vol. III for Black Hole Records.